-One of the reasons we desire what others have with so much passion is because we believe that it will make us happy, that it will be the source of our joy/happiness and we begin to see those things as these magnificent things that we have to pursue in order to be happy when in reality, we have to seek God to be fully happy/joyous.
+One of the reasons we desire what others have with so much passion is because we believe that it will make us happy, that it will be the source of our joy/happiness and we begin to see them as magnificent things that we have to pursue in order to be happy when in reality, we have to seek God to be truly happy/joyous.

-We begin to replace God as the source of our contentment, happiness, and start placing the things we so passionately desire, whether it is marriage, money, people, power or whatever else as the source of our happiness - as our gods which is just straight out evil.
+We begin to replace God as the source of our contentment, happiness, and start placing the things we so passionately desire in His place.

 Thank Him, right now, for what He has done, is doing and will do in your life, even this season of singleness.